flexd/slackinviter/README.md

 * A username and email field.
 * Recaptha, meaning that you can verify your people signing up.
 This means no bot spam.
 * Picture of Slack chat logo.
+* Free hosting using Heroku.
+* Easy to set up, and quick and easy to use!